fact-benchmark/factbenchmark/how.md

 A benchmark collects together a set of claims that need to be evaluated, and puts a boundary on when the reputation is updated (the scores on the leaderboard at end of the benchmark is considered to be the 'outcome' of the benchmark).

-## Typical claim lifecycle
+## Typical claim life cycle

 It should be noted that while it is the intention of this project to allow and even encourage automation, some of these steps require a degree of human curation and judgement.
-Where needed during the trial, "FactBenchmark" as a project is commited to provide human resourcing (with appropriate level of indepdence and skills) to ensure that the steps will flow through correctly.
+Where needed during the trial, "FactBenchmark" as a project is committed to provide human resourcing (with appropriate level of independence and skills) to ensure that the steps will flow through correctly.

 For each claim, the steps of the processing are as follows: